jonathanbell/jonathanbell.github.io/src/pages/cv.md

 ### Communication and Creative Advertising

-_January 2007, Instituto di Design, Milan, Italy_
+_January 2007, Istituto Europeo di Design, Milan, Italy_

 Graduated with diploma; applied skills acquired in the areas of web design and photography.